Site Name: Yoga Narasimha temple and Yoga Anjaneya temple

 It is rare to find a separate hill temple dedicated to Lord Hanuman.

-Hanuman is found in a unique posture with four arms and carrying conch and discus.
+Hanuman is found in a unique posture with four arms and holding conch and discus.

 Lord Narasimha is an important incarnation of Lord Vishnu.
 After killing the demon named Hiranya, it is believed that Lord Narasimha reached Sholingur and settled down here.
 As he gave darshan to Sapta rishis (seven saints) for a kadigai time duration (45 minutes), the site is called as Kadigachalam.
 He also gave darshan to his great devotee Prahalata in the form of Yoga Narasimha in this site.
 There is also a legend which states that Vishwamitra became Brahma Rishi after worshipping Lord Narasimha for kadigai time duration in this site.